NuGet/Home/proposed/2023/Add-NoHttpCacheOption.md

 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->
 Imagine you're working on a .NET project and you're using various CLI tools like dotnet.exe, nuget.exe, and msbuild.exe.
 You've been using the `-NoCache`, `--no-cache`, or `RestoreNoCache` options to disable caching, but you're a bit confused because it doesn't seem to affect the global packages folder.
 Well, that's because these options were designed to disable only the HTTP cache, not the global packages folder.

 To make things clearer, a new CLI option has been introduced: `--no-http-cache`.
 When you use this flag, it explicitly disables only the HTTP cache, leaving the global packages folder untouched.
 The previous options are still there; And they will have warnings to help move people towards the better named options.
+In addition, we will be hiding the existing `--no-cache` option from the CLI help output.
+The `--no-htt-cache` option will be shown in the CLI help output.
+This will help guide users to the new option.

 Here's a simple restore example: